md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 #### Finland

 [63] MINISTRY OF ECONOMIC AFFAIRS AND EMPLOYMENT OF FINLAND.
-Leading the Way into the Age of Artificial Intelligence: Final Report of Finland's Artificial Intelligence Programme[R/OL].
+Leading the Way into the Era of Artificial Intelligence: Final Report of Finland's Artificial Intelligence Programme[R/OL].
 Helsinki: Ministry of Economic Affairs and Employment, 2019[2026-06-18].
 Available:
 <https://julkaisut.valtioneuvosto.fi/handle/10024/161688>